jproyo/nvim-setup/keybindings.md

  P: paste before cursor

 Press v, move to select, press d/y and then p to paste
-      o  to change selection direction
-Press V, for visual whole liness
-Pres <C-v> for block selecting. e.g. delete the middle column of a table <c-v>, 3j, w, h and d

 ### New line
 o / O: new line after cursor / new line before cursor.

 ### Back and forth files/locations
 <C-o> and <C-i>:  jump back and forth between recent points in files

-### Move line up
-ddkP

 ### Split screens
 <C-w> v     vertical split